-Figure 9
+Figure 9.
+The transient courses for a) electric current and b) blocking force and bending curvature at a sinusoidal input voltage at the frequency of 16 mHz. c) The phase shifts between electric charge, curvature, and blocking force result in the change in the apparent bending modulus.

 Figure 9a gives a typical transient course for electric current in response to sinusoidal input voltage.
 At voltage amplitude of 3 V, the electric current increased up to 130 mA.
 Figure 9b gives the transient courses of blocking force and free-bending curvature measured in the equal driving conditions.
 A phase lag of 30º between curvature and force can be observed.
 In a linear-elastic system, such phase shift is not expected.
 If the IEAP is constrained from bending during the measurement of blocking force, the laminate can be looked as a spring with its initial curvature changed by an electrical input signal.